The Tribe. Miami Jews.

 Our innovative leaders are well regarded in their professional fields, share a pasion for being a positive force in our community and fully represent Miami's diverse Jewish community.
 You can check out our leadership youtube video here.
 Through The Tribe, leaders receive special opportunities to enhance their skills.
 If you have a passion for community and are ready to lead, please contact us.
 We are always looking to grow our leadership circle.

 Helena Cohen is a 30-year-old business relations manager for a finance firm.
-She is also the co-founder of The Tribe and, as a lifetime member of a Reform synagogue, has been actively involved in promoting Jewish life in South Florida for several years.
+She is also the co-founder of The Tribe.
 Her commitment has helped hundreds “reclaim the sense of community and Jewish identify” that she fondly remembers from her childhood.

 Emily Kapit, whose 20s are still fresh in her mind, is the Lead Career Strategist and Head Resume Writer for ReFresh Your Step, LLC, a Miami-based career advisory firm.
-Her upbringing in North Carolina included both Jewish camp and BBYO but the dearth of a strong Jewish population in her hometown made a lasting impression.
-Following time spent in Manhattan, and Atlanta, Emily and her husband are proud to call Miami home; each city where she has lived furthered Emily's belief that connecting Jews in meaningful ways--traditionally, culturally, socially, and spiritually--is the surest way to perpetually strengthen Jewish bonds.
-She is delighted not just that The Tribe exists but that she can be apart of its wonderful work.
+She is delighted not just that The Tribe exists but that she can be a part of its wonderful work.

 Dean Neiger, is a Belgian Israeli born entrepreneur that migrated to Miami 6 years ago.
 Having lived and felt anti-Semitism on a daily basis in Belgium, Dean understands the importance of Jewish identity and continuity.
 "Being able to express and live your Judaism freely is a luxury that many Jews around the world do not have," he says, "Yet paradoxically, this freedom is among the motivators that allow the younger members of the community to take their Jewish roots for granted".
 Dean was never involved in organized Jewish life before he encountered The Tribe.
 He is currently Chair of the Executive Board.